 What do we commit to?
-Lead PL1- We will implement a range of initiatives to maintain Head of Streetscene a clean, safe, attractive and environmentally friendly borough.
-Executive Member for Community and Environmental Services PL2- We will improve the management and condition of private rented accommodation.
+Lead PL1- We will implement a range of initiatives to maintain a clean, safe, attractive and environmentally friendly borough.
+This will include a focus on reducing dog fouling.
+Head of Streetscene Executive Member for Community and Environmental Services PL2- We will improve the management and condition of private rented accommodation.
 Head of Housing and Development Control Executive Member for Housing and Leisure PL3- We will work with partners to improve quality and Chief Operating Officer choice in the borough's housing stock.
 Executive Member for Housing and Leisure PL4 - We will implement our 2015-25 Green Space Strategy.
-Head of Green Spaces and Amenities Executive Member for Housing and Leisure
+Head of Green Spaces and Amenities Executive Member for Housing and Leisure PL5- We will prepare and deliver a new Climate Head of Housing and Development Emergency Strategy.
+Executive Member for Community and Environmental Services